Proper nutrition doesn’t have to be hard and can actually be straightforward. What makes it difficult is the popular diet trends that tend to confuse.

 - Strengthen the immune system

-The same rules apply to fats that apply to carbs, there are 2 different types of fatty foods and common sense will go a long way in being able to tell which are good and bad.
+The same rules apply to fats that apply to carbs, there are 2 different types of fatty foods, and common sense will go a long way in telling which are good and bad.

-Bad fats, also known as transaturated fats, are found in highly processed animal based products like meat and dairy.
+Bad fats, also known as trans saturated fats, are found in highly processed animal-based products like meat and dairy.
 These should be limited in your diet.
-You should especially avoid processed meats like sausage, bologna and other treated meats.
+You should especially avoid processed meats like sausage, bologna, and other treated meats.